It’s been one year.

 I have to pray and seek God constantly.
 Remind myself that God is good, no matter the outcome.
 And that his love for me, his love from Liam exceeds everything and anything.

 We plan on getting pregnant again after Liam, but to be honest, I don’t know if any of my pregnancies will ever be the same.
-Will I always have that worry or fear in the back of my mind?
+Will I always have that worry or fear of miscarriage in the back of my mind?
 I pray not.
 I don’t want to live in fear or be shackled by the chains.
 That’s not a way to live.
 “I’m no longer a slave to fear; I am a child of God.”

 As we get closer and closer to Liam’s birth, I am reminded that God is good, and he has a plan and a purpose for everything.
 We live in a fallen world, what the enemy has taken for evil, God can use for his glory.